Shay Mitchell Shows Off Cleavage In Plunging Dress

-The 44th People’s Choice Awards was held on November 11, in Santa Monica, California.
-Every year, the event brings together some of the biggest names in the entertainment industry gather to celebrate a year’s worth of movies, television shows, music, etc. The celebrities in attendance are usually dressed in eye-catching outfits, and this year Shay Mitchell managed to snag the title of “best dressed” from E!
+The 44th People’s Choice Awards was held on November 11 in Santa Monica, California.
+Every year, the event brings together some of the biggest names in the entertainment industry together to celebrate a year’s worth of movies, television shows, music, etc. The celebrities in attendance are usually dressed in eye-catching outfits, and this year Shay Mitchell managed to snag the title of “best dressed” from E!
 News.

 The 31-year-old actress was dressed in a black and burnt-orange dress created especially for her by an Australian designer.
 At first glance, the dress could be mistaken for a jumper ensemble but upon closer inspection, the flowing silhouette of the dress becomes clear.
 The top of the dress has a plunging neckline which shows off Mitchell’s voluptuous breasts.
 There is also a bit of ruffle running along the front of the outfit, going all the way down and opening into a slit, which puts the star’s legs on full display.
 Mitchell has her hair pulled back into a smooth ponytail with a side-part.
 Her makeup was done to match the colors of her dress, with glittery golden orange eyeshadow and an understated lip.